 In general, the existing surrounding vegetation and topographic features block any views to the site and present landfill form from all immediately adjacent viewpoints.
 At present, there is only one opportunity to view the interior of the site from the adjacent surrounding areas.
-This view is isolated and limited occurring at the entrance to the landfill facility along Fifth Line East (refer to Appendix B).
+This view is isolated and limited occurring at the entrance to the landfill facility along Fifth Line East.
+The effectiveness of the existing visual buffers is illustrated through the view analysis (i.e. various cross-sections) included in Appendix B.